AChicote/AChicote.github.io/_posts/2019-1-1-BarcelonaAccidents.md

  ![shapefile_neighborhood_diagonal](/images/accidents_diagonal_2018.png)

- Also, as it happened with the districts, those neighborhoods with the higher numbers of accidents and deaths DO not correspond with the neighborhoods with a higher deaths/accidents ratio.
+ Also, as it happened with the districts, those neighborhoods with the higher numbers of accidents and deaths DO NOT correspond with the neighborhoods with a higher deaths/accidents ratio.

 ![shapefile_neighborhood_dea](/images/shapefile_neighborhood_deaths.png)|![shapefile_neighborhood_ratio](/images/shapefile_neighborhood_ratio.png)|